Home » Private Investigations » Salary

 Job outlook

-According to the BLS, employment for private detectives and investigators is projected to increase by 5.6% from 2021 through 2031.
+According to the BLS, employment for private detectives and investigators is projected to increase by 6.1% through 2032.
 This pace is about the average rate of growth compared to most other occupations within the country.
 Additionally, the BLS states that there should be about 3,700 openings for private detective jobs each year, on average, within that same time frame.

 Because of the irregularity of the work and the flexibility required, it’s important for those considering a private detective career to understand their potential career trajectory and median salary within their intended area of specialty, before they take the first steps to enter the field.